-Note: This will indiscriminately effect all time comparisons.
-Hence your server my accept a statement that in fact is to old.
+Note: This will indiscriminately affect all-time comparisons.
+Hence your server my accept a statement that in fact is too old.

 xmlsec_binary

 Presently xmlsec1 binaries are used for all the signing and encryption stuff.
 This option defines where the binary is situated.